 - Is it a good time to sell diamonds?

-- How can I sell my diamond for cash?
+- How can I sell my diamond or diamond ring for cash?

-- How much can you sell a diamond for?
+- How much is my diamond worth?
+Getting a diamond appraisal

 What is the best way to sell a diamond?

 If you already know the answers to these questions, or are otherwise ready to sell your diamond jewelry or loose diamonds, our top places to sell are:

 - If your diamond is worth at least $1,000, or a .5 carat center stone, consider sending your jewelry to Worthy.com, which has an A+ Better Business Bureau rating, insures your item up to $100,000, and will give you an immediate estimate using its interactive tool.

 - If your item is worth less than $1,000, CashforDiamondsUSA.com will send door-to-door FedEx shipping, pay within 24 hours and gives a 10% bonus when you send in your diamond or jewelry within 7 days.
 CashforDiamondsUSA also has an A+ BBB rating and will match any other quotes you may receive from a diamond exchange, pawnshop or other online diamond or jewelry buyer.